datamagic2020/face-mask-detector/README.md

 # face-mask-detector

-This is preptrained Face mask detector.
+This is pre-trained Face mask detector.
 I have added pretrained deep leanring model for the face mask detection.
 You can download the code and enjoy the face mask detection.

 Steps to run the code :
 1.checkout/download this repository code